Indonesia's Anthony Ginting - Much more than badminton's 'giantkiller'

 Youth Olympics Podium

-Indonesia's star in the making reached the podium at the Youth Games in Nanjing 2014, fencing his way to the bronze medal final and winning in straight games 21–17, 21–16 against India's Aditya Joshi.
+Indonesia's star in the making reached the podium at the Youth Olympic Games (YOG) in Nanjing 2014, battling his way to the bronze medal final and winning in straight games 21–17, 21–16 against India's Aditya Joshi.

 In the same year Ginting claimed third place at the world juniors in Malaysia, again taking his opponent down in straight sets, 19-21, 15-21, versus China's Shi Yuqi.